wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 ### **_Question 8: A large part of career growth as an information technology professional happens through networking and workshops, often found at online or in-person events or workshops.<br/> <br/> Create an action plan that identifies several relevant networking opportunities for you to participate in or attend, and add some information about what you expect to gain or grow through each item in the action plan._**

 Within the following events or opportunitues is a brief description and expected outcomes and goals for each.
 The list encompasses a plan of action for present and future networking in pursuing a career in IT.
+It is understood that real engagement and effort is required for each of these, as networking is far more likely to occur to the proactive than the reactive.

     1. Attend The Design Conference (June 2024) - This conference is attended by Australia's best design teams, both in-house and agency side.
 I hope to gain a deeper understanding of the design world, and exactly what design teams need from good developers and how we can work synergistically together.
 In my experience the best developers work hand-in-hand with design teams to create websites, apps and programs that are not only functional but have an additional focus on the user experience and design of the product as well.
 The Design Conference also has a specific focus on creating networking opportunities, and I plan on making the most of them.
 Ideally, I will meet my future employer, or someone who can introduce me to them.

     2. Join a hackathon (or mini hackethon)(July, 2024) - Hackathons are designed for community engagement to spark innovation and creativity for people with similar interests and aspirations.
 Working together with people on a software project towards achieving solutions and often solving real world issues is a great way to both meet and engage with a multitude of people from the industry all the while gaining invaluable experience and knowledge.
 These events can happen in person, or online.
 Advertisements for these can come via sites like [Hackathons Australia](https://www.hackathonsaustralia.com/) or [Hackathons](https://www.hackathons.com.au/.com) which display global events.
-While already passed, a mini hackathon like the one put on by [IXDA](https://events.humanitix.com/ixda-brisbane-mini-hackathon-march-2024) would be a great event to be on the lookout for recurring.
+While already passed, a mini hackathon like the one put on by [IXDA](https://events.humanitix.com/ixda-brisbane-mini-hackathon-march-2024) would be a great event to be on the lookout for in the future.

     3. Join or contribute to an open source project (July, 2024) - One of the ways it is said to learn to code is to... code.
-Once I feel ive gained a solid foundation of coding knowldege, with a timeframe set around end of second semester, My plan of action is to practically apply the skills learnt through real life contribution.
-Open Source projects allow real world application to everyone from beginners to advanced people to get a feel for and understand coding.
-My plan is to as soon as possible, find a suitable Open Source profect, for example utilising GitHub or peruse around Mozilla, and take a shot at contributing some code or experiencing some techniques utilised in the software development industry.
+Once I feel Ive gained a solid foundation of coding knowldege, with a timeframe set around end of second trimester, my plan of action is to practically apply the skills learnt through real life contribution.
+Open Source projects allow real world application to everyone from beginners to advanced, and I imagine help get a feel for and understand coding.
+My plan is to as soon as possible, find a suitable Open Source project, for example utilising GitHub or peruse around Mozilla, and take a shot at contributing some code or experiencing some techniques utilised in the software development industry.
 By getting real hands on experience not only do I hope to engage with other developers of like mindedness I hope to advance my own skills and knowledge in preparing for employment.
 These projects are saturated full of knowledge and experience and people that are willing to share collaborate on ideas.

-    4. Online networking/ skill development resources (Present- Ongoing) - [Just Digital People](https://www.justdigitalpeople.com.au/), [hackster.io](https://www.hackster.io/), These are a couple of the vast number of online resources developed for networking and engaging in the community of software development.
+    4. Online networking/ skill development resources (Present - Ongoing) - [Just Digital People](https://www.justdigitalpeople.com.au/), [hackster.io](https://www.hackster.io/), These are a couple of the vast number of online resources developed for networking and engaging in the community of software development.
 As time goes on, it is becoming more apparent how much networking is necessary for gaining entry and traction in the industry.
 Community pages such as these are resources of people and experience to tap into.
-My plan is to interact with these resources more and more as time goes on, and it is my expectation that through this I would gain valuable knowledge of the industry and also come into contact with people that will be able to guide me into paths of entry into porfessional software development and IT.
+My plan is to interact with these resources more and more as time goes on, and it is my expectation that through this I would gain valuable knowledge of the industry and also come into contact with people that will be able to guide me into paths of entry into professional software development and IT.

     5. Meeting with industry professionals (Present - Ongoing) - Through immediate contacts with people I know who work in or adjacent to the tech or software industry, I have planned and continually hope to organise meetings and create ongoing relationships.
 Through these contacts I hope to gain valuable insight into skills and experience required to be employed in the field.
 The plan includes onging exposure to people and contacts that are in the fields I desire to be apart, and with knowledge gained, create avenues of employment and also advice how to achieve persisting development and upskilling.
 My expectation is that, through better rapport with known contacts I will be able to present more in depth questions and receive honest answers to further enhance my journey into the field.

 ### **_Question 9: Explain the uses of language-learning model technologies (such as ChatGPT) on written and technical works, such as reports and software projects._**

-    Language-learning models (LLM) or Artificial Intelligence (AI) responsible for interpreting langauage (Gotay, 2024), in many respects is relatively new and still in its infancy.
+    Language-learning models (LLM) or Artificial Intelligence (AI) responsible for interpreting langauage (Gotay, 2024), in many respects,  is relatively new and still in its infancy.
 It would seem that while creativity and ingenuity are requried for software engineering and development, AI, at least for now will remain at the whims of the human mind.
-However, AI's uses in collating vast amounts of data, machine learning and pattern recognition give it the ability to perform complex or mundane routines very quickly and that can be of immense benefit (Barenkamp, Rebstadt & Thomas, 2020).
-Fig. 2 below shows the uses and applications of AI and language learning on the software development process.
-Specifically in the software development process tasks such as generating simple code, utilising huge computing power to calculate problems and ascertain mathematical solutions and utilising predcitive models to analyse and find code bugs and errors make it a compelling support to the programmer, and potentially one day replacing many tasks pushing to optimise human capability and capacity (IntellectSoft, 2023).
+However, AI's uses in collating vast amounts of data, machine learning and pattern recognition give it the ability to perform complex or large scale routines very quickly and that can be of immense benefit to the worker (Barenkamp, Rebstadt & Thomas, 2020).
+Fig. 3 below shows the uses and applications of AI and language learning on the software development process.
+Specifically in the software development process, tasks such as generating simple code, utilising huge computing power to calculate problems and ascertain mathematical solutions and utilising predcitive models to analyse and find code bugs and errors make it a compelling support to the programmer, and potentially one day replacing many tasks that creat a push to optimise human capability and capacity (intellectSoft, 2023).

     Yet while the use of machine learning and AI to automate tasks from data colletction and coding, to compiling and integration is interesting, AI is not without its drawbacks.
 No doubt AI is the future of software development (Barenkamp, Rebstadt & Thomas, 2020), and those that leave it behind may be left behind, however it currently relies on human creativity and supervision.
-It also is not error proof and make mistakes, which acn lead to security and ethical issues which will be discussed below.
+It also is not error proof, which can and has led to security and ethical issues which will be discussed below.

 ![AI Application](AI_application.png)
-Fig. 2 (Barenkamp, Rebstadt & Thomas, 2020)
+Fig. 3 (Barenkamp, Rebstadt & Thomas, 2020)

 ### **_Question 10: Explain the legal and ethical impacts of the usage of language-learning model technologies (such as ChatGPT) in written and technical works, such as reports and software projects._**